 Out of all of the food groups, cheese is definitely my favorite.
-I would build a house of cheese if it were guaranteed to be structuraly sound, but it wouldn’t be.
+I would build a house of cheese if it were guaranteed to be structurally sound, but it wouldn’t be.
 Thus, I merely consume cheese at every opportunity I get, typically in it’s purest form straight from the brick.
 The only thing better than a brick of cheese are cheese curds.

 The best cheese curds naturally come from Wisconsin, so fresh they still squeak loudly while you chew them.
 But if you can’t access cheese perfection from Wisconsin, the next best thing is to transform ordinary cheese curds bought elsewhere into deep fried cheese curds.
 What better time to indulge in beer battered golden brown greasy glory than football season while you watch the Packers kick the Denver Donkeys around?
 I had to act.

-All Purpose Flour
+- All Purpose Flour

-Cheese Curds (I used white cheddar and regular cheddar with dill and garlic)
+- Cheese Curds (I used white cheddar and regular cheddar with dill and garlic)

-BEER (Any style/brand you desire.
+- BEER (Any style/brand you desire.
 I chose Ska Brewing’s Modus Hoperandi)